 Full Members have a weighted vote at LBMA’s AGM, 3:1 compared to that of Affiliate Members.
 All Members have the ability to provide attestation in support of new applicants within the limitations set within LBMA Due Diligence policies.
 Full Members and Market Making Members have the right to put forward candidates for election to the Board but Affiliate Members may not.
 All Members have the right to put forward candidates to be considered for places on LBMA Sub-Committees and Working Groups.
 Full Members and Market Making Members are considered to be active participants in the Loco London Bullion Market by HMRC and are able to trade under the terms of the Terminal Markets Order.
 This tax simplification mechanism is not available to Affiliate Members.

 Applicants for any class of membership will pay a non-refundable application fee of £1,000.
 This fee is also payable for organisations who wish to apply to re-classify to any other classification of Membership.
-Upon admittance to the membership, an annual subscription is payable at the rates of: £26,500 for Market Making Members, £17,000 for Full Members (Bank / Trader), £11,000 for Full Members (Other), £11,000 for Affiliate Members (Exchange) and £6,500 for Affiliate Members.
+From 1, January 2022, upon admittance to the membership, an annual subscription is payable at the rates of: £27,300 for Market Making Members, £17,500 for Full Members (Bank / Trader), £11,300 for Full Members (Other), £11,300 for Affiliate Members (Exchange) and £6,700 for Affiliate Members.
 These rates are reviewed every year and Members will be notified of the fee increases in advance.
 The fees for applicants who are successfully admitted as Members will have their first year’s subscriptions pro-rated to the month in which they are admitted.